 - Advance trial design including measurement, control groups, fidelity, and cost analyses

 - Understand principles of grant writing for behavioral intervention research

-- This online training will be offered “on-demand” (self-paced), asynchronous format
+- Online training is offered “on-demand” (self-paced), asynchronous format

-- Learners will review online video lectures and content as well as complete accompanying worksheets independently
+- Learners review online video lectures and content during which they independently complete accompanying worksheets